You are here

 Accessing the PI-401 Tax Levies Report

-The PI-401 Tax Levies Report can be accessed through the WiSFip.
+The PI-401 Tax Levies Report can be accessed through the WiSFiP.
 District personnel can go to the "Status and Deadlines" link or the "Financial Data Home" link and select the PI-401 Tax Levies Report.
 You must enter your user id and password to log into the program.
 Instructions for Completing the PI-401 are also available.

 The district should not enter data into this application unless their revenue limit computation has been updated with their third Friday FTE student enrollment, October 1 Tax Apportionment values and their Aid Certification amounts (thus completing all the information required to ensure the district levies within their revenue limit).
 Additionally, the school board must have officially voted on levy amounts for that year.